Need assistance in choosing the right insurance plan?

 Tax efficiency

 Different investments have different tax treatments.
 Fixed deposit interest is fully taxable at your slab rate, while equity mutual funds offer tax-free* gains up to a threshold.
 Calculate post-tax returns to understand the actual benefit.
-If you're in a higher tax bracket, tax-efficient options like arbitrage funds may provide better net returns.
+If you're in a higher tax bracket, tax-efficient options like arbitrage funds may provide better net returns on the one year investment plan.

 Costs and charges